Sale67/polis-doc/masternode-setup/Masternode-VPS-Setup-Guide.md

 ```
 crontab -e
 ```
+Hit 2.
+This will brin up an editor.
+Paste the following in it at the bottom.
 ```
 * * * * * cd /root/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1
 ```
+CTRL X to save it.
+Y for yes, then ENTER.

 3.Use `watch polis-cli getinfo` to check and wait til it's synced (look for blocks number and compare with block explorer http://block.polispay.org/ )